 Synchrony must also continue to comply with regulatory requirements related to the maintenance, management, monitoring and reporting of liquidity as discussed in "Regulation-Regulation Relating to Our Business."
-Under the Tailoring Rules, enhanced prudential standards with respect to liquidity management apply to covered savings and loan holding companies with \$100 billion or more in average total consolidated assets.
+Under the Tailoring Rules, enhanced prudential standards with respect to liquidity management apply to covered savings and loan holding companies with \$100 billion or more in average total consolidated assets, based on a four quarter average.
 See "Regulation-Regulation Relating to Our Business-Legislative and Regulatory Developments."
-If such requirements apply to us in the future, we cannot predict their effects on us.
+If such requirements apply to us in the future, our results and operations and financial condition could be materially adversely affected.